daihocmo/learn-vietnamese/docs/index.md

 Welcome to Immersion-Based Vietnamese Learning, a website made for Vietnamese learners and people interested in language learning more generally.

 Most of the posts and guides here were taken (~~stolen~~) from [TheMoeWay](https://learnjapanese.moe/) and [Donkuri's site](https://donkuri.github.io/learn-japanese/), please visit their site if you wanna learn Japanese or just bcuz I'm guilty of copying their posts.
 This site is simply just a copycat.

+You should read their sites about how they learn Japanese, which can be applied to learning Vietnamese (or to basically every languages on the Earth).

 ### What is this website?